 There are no fixed gas heating or portable heating appliances within the common areas.
 Common areas are deemed as fire sterile areas by the client.

 Gas safety checks are carried out annually by Halton Housing.
 Owners of leasehold flats are responsible for undertaking gas safety checks on their own gas appliances.
-The building and associated utilities have been commissioned in 2018.

 5.0 COOKING